Ghosts of the Ashcroft Ghost Town in Haunted Colorado

 Another story popular among locals and visitors alike is the apparition of a man dressed in miner’s attire.
 Some claim to have seen this spectral miner roaming the area, especially near some of the old mine entrances.

-Related Haunted Stories: Dudleytown
+Related Haunted Stories: Dogtown

 There’s also an account of the Blue Mirror Saloon, Ashcroft’s infamous den of gambling and drinking, being haunted.
 Visitors have recounted feeling an eerie presence or hearing resonating music and laughter, as if the saloon were still stacked with patrons from a bygone era.